KABBALAH – JEWISH MYSTICISM AND PERSONAL GROWTH (ONLINE)

 About the teacher

 Dr. Beruriah Wiegand is the Woolf Corob Lector in Yiddish at the University of Oxford.
 She holds a BA and MA in Hebrew and Jewish Studies from Leo Baeck College, London, and a Ph.D. from University College London, with a thesis on Jewish mystical motifs in the works of Isaac Bashevis Singer.
-She has lectured on Bashevis’s works and on Yiddish poetry at conferences in London, Oxford, Paris, Düsseldorf, Stockholm, Ravenna, Warsaw, Moscow, Czernowitz, Vienna, Tel Aviv, New York, Boston and Ottawa.
-She is also a Yiddish poet.
+She has lectured on Bashevis’s works and on Yiddish poetry at major conferences around the world.

 Photo: The image is of a painting by Jean Hessel.